ViscousGuy/repo-cat/README.md

 # repo-cat

-repo-cat is a command-line tool that generates a file containing the contents of a repository, excluding specified files, folders, and file extensions.
-It can be useful for creating a backup or snapshot of your project's source code.

 ## Description

 repo-cat recursively traverses the current working directory and copies the contents of all files (except for specified exclusions) into a single output file.
 It supports ignoring files, folders, and file extensions based on command-line options and the project's `.gitignore` file.
 Additionally, it provides metadata for image and SVG files, including dimensions and file size.